-Transforming Healthcare: Meet Dr. Lorna Fedelem of Lorna Fedelem, MD, Concierge Medicine and Wellness Center
+Transforming Healthcare: Meet Dr. Lorna Fedelem of Lorna J. Fedelem, MD – Concierge Medicine & Wellness Center

 Dr. Lorna Fedelem, a proud native of Naples, Florida, and a graduate of the FSU College of Medicine, is board-certified in Family Medicine and Obesity Medicine.
 With a genuine passion for patient care, she is committed to empowering individuals to enhance their health and enjoy longer, healthier lives.